Transport in Tianjin: Public transport

 Trams in Tianjin network was built by Belgian interests.
 The concession was given by the occupying powers in 1901 and recognized by the Chinese authorities in 1904.
 Tram services began in 1906.
 Tianjin was the first city to have its own citywide tram system in China.
 Buses were introduced by the municipality in 1932.
 Tramways were withdrawn around 1972.
 Trams returned in Tianjin as TEDA Modern Guided Rail Tram.
 There were 402 bus lines in the city as of 2004.

 The Tianjin Metro is currently operational, consisting of 6 subway lines and 1 tram system.
 The initial line started construction on July 4, 1970 and commenced service in 1984.
 However, this line, with its outdated trains and services, was forced to close down in 2001, and renovation commenced until 2006, when the line (now known as Line 1 on the system) reopened.
 The other line, Line 9, started construction in 2001 and opened in 2004, with recent extensions in 2011.
-The Tram line, TEDA Modern Guided Rail Tram, commenced operations in 2007 and runs between downtown Tianjin and TEDA (Tianjin Economic Development Area) in the coastal region.
+The Tram line, TEDA Modern Guided Rail Tram, commenced operations in 2007 and ran until June 2023 between downtown Tianjin and TEDA (Tianjin Economic Development Area) in the coastal region.
 Other lines are under construction and will be successively opened.